Skip to main content

 APHL activates response team

-Late Friday, APHL stood up an Incident Command System (ICS) to ensure a unified organizational response to Andes virus.
+On May 8, APHL stood up an Incident Command System (ICS) to ensure a unified organizational response to Andes virus.
 The ICS team includes APHL subject matter experts and operations staff to allow for effective coordination and communication between public health laboratories, CDC and other key partners.
 Through this standardized system, APHL can quickly begin sharing critical information, convening national calls and facilitating resource sharing to support member laboratories in their response efforts.

 Testing for Andes virus